-->

 The idea for the Nonprofit Center evolved over a period of ten years, sprouting from founder Liana Toscanini’s involvement in many small civic and nonprofit groups.
 In 2016, after meetings with professionals from both the nonprofit and business worlds, a structure for the Nonprofit Center emerged.
 Similar to a Chamber of Commerce, the NPC serves as the clearing house for information for nonprofits and has become a vital resource for the community.

-Over seven years, 28 programs have been launched, the most popular of which have served to bring the sector together with the community at large.
+Over eight years, over two dozen programs have been launched, the most popular of which have served to bring the sector together with the community at large.
 These include workshops and webinars taught by local experts, the annual Berkshire Nonprofit Awards, Volunteer Fairs and a “Giving Back” guide containing a directory of over 1,000 nonprofits and details on how to help.

 Supporting nonprofit leaders is our primary activity.
 Every day the NPC fields requests for information and referrals, making life just a little bit easier for those on the front lines of nonprofit work.
 Communication vehicles like a listserv, gala calendar, and quarterly newsletter help leaders stay in touch and on top of what’s going on in our vibrant sector.